 Yet all the while, harboring a painful secret of my own.

 So there I was, excitedly getting my Nutrition practice off the ground, whilst battling debilitating depression, fatigue, and brain fog myself.
-I sought help from multiple local alternative healthcare practitioners, including acupuncturists, chiropractors, and kinesiologists, whose healing modalities always had limited results.
-Hundreds of dollars and countless tears later, it finally sank in:
+Again, I sought help from multiple local alternative healthcare practitioners, including acupuncturists, chiropractors, and kinesiologists, whose healing modalities always had limited results.
+Hundreds of dollars and countless tears later, it finally sank in again:

 every healing modality out there would have little effect until I began nourishing my body daily with clean, nutritious foods, versus foods that were literally poisoning my body and mind.